 CCHS is characterized by breathing difficulties.
 Those who have the condition hypoventilate, or take very shallow breaths, which is worsened during sleep.
 Though most people view the condition as more severe at night, patients may also have breathing difficulties while awake.
 The result of these shallow breaths is that there is an increase in carbon dioxide in the blood and a decrease in critically needed oxygen.
 Normally, the autonomic nervous system regulates consistent involuntary breathing.
 In patients with CCHS, this involuntary function is not working.
 The brain “forgets” to tell the patient to breathe.
 For these patients, an Avery diaphragm pacemaker may be a lifesaving device.

 Central Sleep Apnea

 With CSA, like CCHS, the brain lacks the ability to send signals to the diaphragm to breathe.
-Unlike CCHS, which is acquired, CSA develops during a person’s lifetime.
+Unlike CCHS, which is congenital, CSA develops during a person’s lifetime.
 It is typically caused by another health condition that impacts the brainstem.
 Because the brainstem is in control of sending signals to breathe, if there is any damage to this area, it is likely that breathing will be impaired.

 Some of the ways patients develop CSA include:

 Characteristics of Central Sleep Apnea

 While the patient is sleeping, his or her breathing stops cycling normally.
 The periods where the brain does not signal the body to breathe, called apneas, last for one to two minutes.
 After the periods of not breathing, the body then tries to overcompensate for the lack of oxygen by breathing faster for a period of time, known as a hyper-apnea.
 Depending on how long the apneas are, the damage CSA can cause may vary from person to person.
 When breathing is stopped for extended periods of time, brain damage may occur.
 Other risks caused by lack of oxygen to the brain include seizures, strokes or heart attacks.